 Android devices have always been about raw power.
 Ever since the boom in the hand-held technology space, it has helped push the limits of processing power at hand.
 This mad rush for more and more CPU-GPU performance and higher screen resolutions did help us in reaching the point where smartphones are no more the poorer siblings of their bulkier desktop counterparts.
-But in the long run, we also got stumped in one of our essential requirements — the battery.
+But in the long run, we also got stumped in one of our essential requirements – the battery.
 While devices did get bigger, the waistline too needed to reach remarkably low dimensions!
-And to get that little more oomph from your phones miniscule battery rating, sometimes you might need to calibrate the battery to get better performance.
+And to get that little more oomph from your phones minuscule battery rating, sometimes you might need to calibrate battery on Android for better battery performance.

-Now, there are two methods to get this done.
+Now, there are two methods to calibrate battery on Android devices.
 The clumsier method is obviously for users without Root, and we’ll focus on that first.

 If you have no idea regarding how to root your Android device, this is the way to go.
 Even though this procedure is a bit on the clumsier and lengthier side, this is your only option if you don’t have root.
 There are many apps too which promise battery calibration for non-rooted devices, but they are a hit or miss many a time.
-So, get your charger handy and follow the below mentioned steps.
+So, get your charger handy and follow the below-mentioned Android battery calibration tips.

 - Firstly, boot-up your phone, and charge it until the battery is full.
 (We’d suggest charging it for at least an hour extra well after the phone shows 100%)

 - Unplug your phone, and switch it off immediately.

 - Plug your phone back in, and charge it for another hour.

 - Now, switch your device on again, and repeat the full charge process of atleast an hour.

 - Now, once this is done, use your phone normally, but charge it to 100% next time only after the battery has completely drained.